 EIS: income tax relief: company and investor procedures: advance assurance requests: overview

-Companies that are hoping to attract subscriptions under the EIS are encouraged to seek an assurance from HMRC, in advance of inviting applications for shares.
-The assurance facility allows the company to provide information about its structure and activities as the company intends them to be; and about the proposed investment including how the company intends to use the monies raised.
-Based on the information provided, HMRC will provide an opinion as to whether we would be able to authorise the company to issue compliance certificates (forms EIS3 - see VCM14110) were the company to carry out its intentions as described and then to submit a compliance statement (form EIS1 - see VCM14090) following an issue of shares.
+Based on the information provided, HMRC will provide an opinion as to whether it would authorise the company to issue compliance certificates (forms EIS3 - see VCM14110) were the company to carry out its intentions as described and then to submit a compliance statement (form EIS1 - see VCM14090) following an issue of shares.
 This requires HMRC to form a view at the time of an advance assurance application, as to whether the conditions of the scheme would be satisfied to the extent they need to be satisfied at the point a company provides its compliance statement.

 The rules of confidentiality apply.
-Requests will be dealt with only if they come from the company’s secretary or directors or from some person authorised by them to negotiate with HMRC on their behalf.
-Potential investors making enquiries about a company should address those enquiries to the company itself.
+Requests will be dealt with only if they come from the company’s secretary or directors or a person authorised by them to negotiate with HMRC on their behalf.
+Potential investors making enquiries about a company must address those enquiries to the company itself.

 An advance assurance is given in respect of a particular issue of shares.
 An assurance given in respect of one share issue should not be regarded as providing assurance in respect of a different share issue.

-Where we do provide an assurance this is only given in respect of the conditions that apply to the company and the particular share issue, it is not an assurance as to the availability of relief to any particular investor.
+Where HMRC provides an assurance this is given only in respect of the conditions that apply to the company and the particular share issue.
+It is not an assurance as to the availability of relief to any particular investor.
 Additional conditions apply to investors, which investors must be certain they meet before making a claim to tax relief.

-Companies wishing to make an advance assurance should complete the form SEIS/EIS(AA) is available on the HMRC website at https://www.gov.uk/government/publications/enterprise-investment-scheme-advance-assurance-application-eisseisaa for companies who wish to make an application for an advance assurance.
-It is not compulsory to use it but companies are recommended to do so as a useful way of giving all the information needed.
-To assist with the processing of an application it is helpful if the company can provide a contact telephone number in case it is necessary to discuss the application.
+Companies wishing to make an advance assurance should complete the form SEIS/EIS(AA) available on the HMRC website at https://www.gov.uk/government/publications/enterprise-investment-scheme-advance-assurance-application-eisseisaa.
+Companies should follow the guidance in VCM14040 to ensure all the relevant information is supplied.
+To assist with processing applications it is helpful if the company provides a contact telephone number in case it is necessary to discuss the application.

-That form mentions the company’s need to be able to complete the declaration on form EIS1 when shares are issued.
+The advance assurance form mentions that the company must be able to complete the declaration on form EIS1 when shares are issued.
 Form EIS1 is also on the website - see VCM14080.